Most people turn to history books to learn about the past. Mike Markowski turns to technology.

-Being an archaeologist in the consulting industry allows me to be involved with a wide range of projects.
+Being an archeologist in the consulting industry allows me to be involved with a wide range of projects.
 I am passionate about recording, interpreting, and preserving our collective history.
-Whether I’m working on a 9,000-year-old “precontact” period archaeological site or a European homestead site from the early 20th century, it’s all fascinating to me.
+Whether I’m working on a 9,000-year-old “precontact” period archeological site or a European homestead site from the early 20th century, it’s all fascinating to me.
 These stories need to be told!
-Archaeological evidence provides the truths of how past cultures, groups, and people lived — most of which might not have made it into the existing (and potentially biased) written history and historical records.
+Archeological evidence provides the truths of how past cultures, groups, and people lived — most of which might not have made it into the existing (and potentially biased) written history and historical records.
 Data provides an unbiased, permanent record of what once was.

-As a business owner, I am always looking for new technology that can contribute to our company’s work, including tools that can provide greater accuracy while we record features at an archaeological site.
-Accuracy is integral to our interpretations, whether it is for an archaeological site, a cemetery or detailed maps for our clients.
+As a business owner, I am always looking for new technology that can contribute to our company’s work, including tools that can provide greater accuracy while we record features at an archeological site.
+Accuracy is integral to our interpretations, whether it is for an archeological site, a cemetery or detailed maps for our clients.
 We are always seeking ways to expand our services, and high-accuracy GIS continually reveals itself as a promising pathway.

 2. How did you first find out about Eos Positioning Systems’ GNSS products?

 I discovered Eos’s GNSS products through online research, then discussions with Eos, and finally through their website.
-I was in search of a cost-effective yet user-friendly GPS receiver that could create efficiencies in our traditional archaeological work while also providing opportunities to diversify our range of services.
+I was in search of a cost-effective yet user-friendly GPS receiver that could create efficiencies in our traditional archeological work while also providing opportunities to diversify our range of services.

 3. What do you use Arrow Series® GNSS receivers for?

-We use the Arrow 100® GNSS receiver alongside the Fulcrum Mobile Data Collector app on iOS for a variety of projects.
-We have mapped stone circles at a precontact period site, unmarked graves at marked cemeteries, cellar depressions (i.e., storage pits) and foundations at homestead-era (late 19th to early 20th centuries) archaeological sites, and more.
+We use the Arrow 100® GNSS receiver alongside the Fulcrum Mobile Data Collector app on iOS® for a variety of projects.
+We have mapped stone circles at a precontact period site, unmarked graves at marked cemeteries, cellar depressions (i.e., storage pits) and foundations at homestead-era (late 19th to early 20th centuries) archeological sites, and more.
 The Arrow GNSS receiver is extremely useful when mapping all sorts of points, for instance while we are in a cemetery and recording the locations of headstones or unmarked graves, which we identify with ground penetrating radar (GPR).

 We also use the Arrow and Fulcrum app combination to capture ground control points (GCPs) for aerial imagery.
 For example, if the cemetery is marked, usually by a fence or legal survey pin, we will map those points and use them to geo-reference the drone imagery.